stormpath/stormpath-documentation/source/reference.rst

       * - ``accountStore``
         - String
         - ``href`` or ``nameKey``
-        - An optional link to the Application’s Account Store (Organization, Directory, Group) OR Organization ``nameKey``.
+        - An optional link to the Application’s Account Store (Organization, Directory, Group) OR the Organization ``nameKey``.
 You should be certain that the specified Account Store contains the Account attempting to login.

   .. note::

       Specifying the ``accountStore`` can speed up logins if you know exactly which of the Application’s assigned Account Stores contains the Account.
 Stormpath will not have to iterate over the assigned Account Stores to find the Account to authenticate it.
-This can speed up logins significantly if you have many Account Stores (> 15) assigned to the Application.
+This can speed up logins significantly if you have many Account Stores (15<) assigned to the Application.

   **loginAttempts Example**